Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Spherical Shape Combustion Chambers

-In the spherical shape combustion chambers, the inlet and exhaust valves are fitted in the cylinder head.
-A spark plug may be at a side or at the top of the cylinder head.
+In the spherical-shaped combustion chambers, the inlet and exhaust valves are fitted in the cylinder head.
+A spark plug may be at the side or the top of the cylinder head.

 I-Shape Combustion Chambers

 In the I-shape combustion chambers, overhead valves are used.
-A spark plug may be fitted at the centre or at a side of the cylinder head.
+A spark plug may be fitted at the center or the side of the cylinder head.

 I-Shape Combustion Chambers

-The engines having this type of combustion chambers are used in high-speed vehicles and racing cars.
-These engines are cheap in price.
+The engines having this type of combustion chamber are used in high-speed vehicles and racing cars.
+These engines are cheap.

 T-Shape Combustion Chamber